ViniciosLugli/ferris-advisor/README.md

 This project was a great learning experience, i learned a lot about Rust with WebAssembly, and the challenges of building a full-stack application with these technologies... ❤️🦀

+About the model implementation, its incredible how easy is to implement a machine learning model in Rust, the language is very powerful and has a lot of libraries to help in the process, the only downside is the lack of a large community and the difficulty of finding help when you need it.
+YES, the performance is BLAZING FAST⚡⚡, but the learning curve is very steep, so be prepared for a lot of headaches on beginning. 🧠🧠

 ## License

 This project is licensed under the GPL-3.0 License.
 See the [LICENSE](./LICENSE) file for details.